Objectives of the service

 Included in the SCHW is the current iX5-family and the iX10-family under development.
 The current iX5-family payload data processing units constitute a mature solution together with the SCOS, on which the SCFW can be deployed in an optimized environment.

 The SCFW runs on the iX5 or iX10.
 It contains a top-level standardized API for orchestration of containerized applications in space with associated micro-services for sensor readout, storage, communication, and scheduling.

 Space Added Value

-The SpaceCloud hardware platforms iX5 and iX10, installed with SpaceCloud OS and SpaceCloud Framework, are used to demonstrate the business model.
-The iX5 is selected for NASA’s HyTI mission but will make its maiden journey in June 2021 with D-Orbit’s WILD RIDE ION mission.
+The SpaceCloud hardware platforms iX5, installed with SpaceCloud OS and SpaceCloud Framework, was used to demonstrate the business model.
+The iX5 is also selected for NASA’s HyTI mission and did its maiden journey in June 2021 with D-Orbits WILD RIDE ION mission.
 Both the iX5 and the iX10 are radiant-tolerant systems with a heterogenous architecture, enabling powerful on-board computation for Earth Observation.
 The onboard processing of data also significantly reduces the need for bandwidth in satellite downlink communication which make this concept a powerful tool for satellite communication.